|Case: “Rovna Dan: The Flat Tax in Slovakia”, Harvard Business School case no. 9-707-043, March 2010|

 Regarding tax compliance, you may hear things like:

 This may be true, but it doesn’t mean that tax is voluntary.
 The choice that Apple have is over what activities they undertake, each of which have different tax implications.
 So they can affect their tax obligations, but only in as much as they alter their business decisions.
-They are still at the mercy of the state.

 |Group activity: Personal Taxation, December 2020|